udacity/RuBot/README.md

 RuBot![alt text](http://i.imgur.com/Hs1iwYc.png?1 "RuBot logo")
 =====

-An expirement in onboarding for Udacity Rubyists Slack team!
+An expirement in onboarding for the Udacity Rubyists Slack team!
 If desired, RuBot can be cloned, customized, and deployed to suit the needs of your Slack team.

 See [RuBot's UI](https://rubot.udacity.com/).